Veterans Employment Toolkit

 All people, civilians and Veterans, may experience traumatic events such as car crashes, natural disasters, assault (physical or sexual), or combat.
 Some who experience trauma may have more difficulty dealing with it and the consequences than do others and they may develop Posttraumatic Stress Disorder (PTSD).
 The National Center for PTSD has numerous resources that are informative and can help you to better understand PTSD.
-A good place to start is the PTSD Overview Webpage.
+A good place to start is the PTSD 101: PTSD Overview.

 Read the What is PTSD? page to learn how PTSD develops, to learn about the symptoms, and to learn about treatments that work to help people recover.

 They don't!
 Experts report that only approximately 10-15% of combat Veterans will go on to develop symptoms that qualify for a diagnosis of PTSD, compared to 7% of people in the general population.
 To learn more, read How Common Is PTSD?
 This page presents information on how common PTSD is in both the military and the general population, as well as who is likely to develop PTSD.

 Traumatic brain injury (TBI) occurs from a sudden blow or jolt to the head.
 This often occurs during some type of trauma, such as an accident, blast, or a fall.
 Often when people refer to TBI, they are mistakenly talking about the symptoms that occur following a TBI.
 Actually, a TBI is the injury, not the symptoms.
 Many of the symptoms that follow a TBI overlap with the common reactions to trauma.
 Because TBI is caused by trauma and there is symptom overlap, it can be hard to tell what is causing the problem.
 In addition, many people who get a TBI also develop PTSD.